Bills Digest No. 81, 2023-24

 The Bill’s amendments to the Criminal Code are contained in Schedule 1.

 Item 5 contains the main amendments of the Bill.
-It will repeal the existing aggravated offences in section 474.17A and replace them with a new offence in proposed section 474.17A for using a carriage service to transmit sexual material without consent and two aggravated offences in proposed section 474.17AA where the offence occurred:
+It will repeal the existing aggravated offences in section 474.17A and replace them with a new offence in proposed section 474.17A for using a carriage service to transmit sexual material without consent and two aggravated offences in proposed section 474.17AA where the new offence occurred:

 • when the person created or altered the sexual material which was transmitted (proposed subsection 474.17AA(5)).